denverquane/MMM-Teslamate/README.md

     }
 },
 ```

-You can obtain a Google Maps API key from [here](https://cloud.google.com/maps-platform/#get-started), but if no key is provided then the map iframe is disabled (to force the map to not display, simply omit or comment out your API key).

 ## Notes
 * Some fields (charge added, time to full charge) are currently only enabled if the vehicle is plugged in